lamhq/tech-notes/pages/devops/aws/7-security/7-compliance/2-artifact.md

 There are a huge number of **compliance reports** available, such as AWS Service Organization Control (SOC) reports, Payment Card Industry (PCI) reports, and GDPR reports, as well as other certifications (including ISO reports, HIPAA, and more).

+Keywords: audits and the need for compliance reports

 AWS Artifact consists of two main sections: AWS Artifact Agreements and AWS Artifact Reports.